thephoeron/LLTHW/book/1-05-0-lookups-trees.md

 **Object Reference**

 Speaking of Objects, there are two constructs in Common Lisp that give you some behaviors you might expect from them; `class`es and `struct`s.
-This exercise won't be a complete treatment, but will sho you the basics.
+This exercise won't be a complete treatment, but will show you the basics.

 ```lisp
 * (defclass foo ()